-Nevion appoints Geir Bryn-Jensen CEO
+Nevion Appoints Geir Bryn-Jensen CEO

-Sandefjord, Norway and Oxnard, California, December 15, 2011 – Nevion chairman Per Otto Dyb has announced the appointment of technology and business development veteran Geir Bryn-Jensen as Nevion CEO.
+SANDEFJORD, NORWAY and OXNARD, CALIF.: Nevion chairman Per Otto Dyb has announced the appointment of technology and business development veteran Geir Bryn-Jensen as Nevion CEO.
 Bryn-Jensen, who previously served as executive vice president of sales and marketing, joined Nevion in 2010.

 This marks a new era for Nevion, with Bryn-Jensen leading the advancement of Nevion’s next generation technologies for broadcast application and video services management in any type of network.
 The leadership change is part of Nevion’s ongoing strategy to maintain its strong position in broadcast markets and claim a leadership position in the emerging video service management markets.